 Five tips for preventing tooth decay

-Visit experienced dentists regularly, and take your children, as often as experienced dentists recommend.
-The dentist is better equipped to spot problems before they develop into something more serious.
-This makes treatment quicker, easier, less invasive and less costly.
+Visit experienced dentists regularly, and take your children, as often as dentists recommend.
+The dentist in Salem is better equipped to spot problems before they develop into something more serious.
+This makes treatment quicker, easier, less invasive, and less costly.

-Visit experienced dentists at ALERIS SALEM DENTAL CENTER in Salem, MA for: regular professional cleanings, oral assessment, customized home-care program and dietary counselling; fluoride applications for children and some adults, depending on susceptibility; sealant applications, a protective, plastic coating applied to the chewing surfaces of the back teeth, in cavity-prone areas where pit and fissures form.
+Visit experienced dentists at ALERIS SALEM DENTAL CENTER in Salem, MA for regular professional cleanings, oral assessment, customized home-care program, and dietary counseling; fluoride applications for children and some adults, depending on susceptibility; sealant applications, a protective, plastic coating applied to the chewing surfaces of the back teeth, in cavity-prone areas where pit and fissures form.

-Our experienced dentists would be happy to answer any questions you have.
+Our Salem dentists would be happy to answer any questions you have.